Kanban vs Scrum: Which One Is the Better Approach to Use in 2024?

 • Add labels, attach files, and track time

 Moving on, ProofHub is equipped with all the necessary tools that make project management easier, faster, and better.
-Features like that of online proofing, Gantt charts, reports, custom roles, time tracking, file management make ProofHub an all-in-one project management software.
+Features like online proofing, Gantt charts, reports, custom roles, time tracking, and file management make ProofHub an all-in-one project management software.
 So, choose a better framework and a project management tool.

 All the best!

 “Poorly managed tasks?”
-Start using ProofHub with the all new Workflows and boards.
+Start using ProofHub with the all-new Workflow and boards.

 Try ProofHub, our powerful project management and team collaboration software, for free!